 TATTOOED CHEF ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Tattooed Chef, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Tattooed Chef, Inc. (“Tattooed Chef” or the “Company”) (NASDAQ: TTCF) in the United States District Court of Central California on behalf of all persons and entities who purchased or otherwise acquired Tattooed Chef securities between March 20, 2021 and October 12, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") TTCF in the United States District Court of Central California on behalf of all persons and entities who purchased or otherwise acquired Tattooed Chef securities between March 20, 2021 and October 12, 2022, both dates inclusive (the "Class Period").
 Investors have until February 21, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.